With remote build, you can build snaps for hardware you don’t have access to and free up your local machine for other tasks.

 Prospective snaps need to be open source, as the code will be publicly available, and you’ll need a Launchpad account.

 Build architectures can be defined within a snap’s snapcraft.yaml using the architectures keyword.
-To target all architecture, for example, use the following:
+To target all architectures, for example, use the following:

 If architectures is not defined within snapcraft.yaml, target architectures can be specified at build-time with the